Moll Dyer: Moll Dyer's Rock

-Popular Culture
+Popular culture

 The Weather Channel aired an episode about Moll Dyer in their series American Supernatural on 5 October 2014.

 Sister Witch, The Life of Moll Dyer was written by local novelist David W. Thompson and published by Solstice Publishing on October 31, 2017.
 Inspired by Moll Dyer's life, it pulls together the historical record and local oral traditions surrounding her legend.

 Moll Dyer's Revenge, written by St. Mary's County native and author Mike Marcus, was published in the anthology From The Yonder: A Collection of Horror from Around the World in February 2020 from War Monkey Publications LLC.

 The Legend of the Witch, Moll Dyer was choreographed by St. Mary's Ballet founder Jane Caputo and set to the music of Loreena McKennitt in 1999.
 The ballet was performed at St. Mary's Ryken High School and at the College of Southern Maryland's Leonardtown campus as part of the county's yearly Halloween celebration from 1999 to 2003 and again in 2006.
 The ballet recasts the legend in the mold of a morality tale of feminism and tolerance.

 Moll Dyer was one of the historical figures that inspired the titular character in The Blair Witch Project.

-The song "Fire and Snow" (2007) by folk/rock duo Hobbyhorse of San Francisco is about Moll Dyer.

 The Washington Times has called her "perhaps Maryland's best-known bit of witch lore".
 Local newspapers occasionally reprint the story.

 Moll Dyer Road, 3.4 miles south of Leonardtown, is named after her, as is the creek, Moll Dyer's Run, which parallels the road then crosses Route 5, goes past Our Lady's Chapel on Medley's Neck Road, and eventually flows into Breton Bay.